physicians condemn squat,

 to knee injuries."

-the squat with the knees flexing forward at the same distance
+demonstrate squat with knees flexing forward at same distance

-as the hips flex backwards.
-Fredrick Hatfield, Ph.D., the first
+as hips flex backwards.
+Fredrick Hatfield, Ph.D., the first man

-man to squat over 800 lbs, recommends the knees to extend over
+to squat over 1000 lbs, recommends knees to extend over feet

-the feet with the back more upright for quadriceps development.
+with back more upright for quadriceps development.
+Strength Training

 J. Fleck, PhD and William